jcox0695/RunJump/README.md

 ### Controls

-Arrow Keys to move
+Arrow Keys to move/
-SPACE to Jump
+SPACE to Jump/
 SPACE to start the game and to restart